vbmehta/PersonalPreso2022/PersonalPreso.md

 ----
 -----
 # About Me
-Senior Technical Consultant with 21 years of total IT experience.
+Senior Engineer with 21 years of total IT experience.
 Major part of my career worked with Fusionstorm/Computacenter

 SME on EMC/Dell Storage Backup & Disaster Recovery Solution’s